SCRT-HQ/VaporShell/docs/glossary/Add-VSIoTAnalyticsDatasetGlueConfiguration.md

 ## SYNOPSIS
 Adds an AWS::IoTAnalytics::Dataset.GlueConfiguration resource property to the template.
-Configuration information for coordination with the AWS Glue ETL (extract, transform and load service.
+Configuration information for coordination with AWS Glue, a fully managed extract, transform and load (ETL service.

 ## SYNTAX